 This is one of the best and easiest love songs you can play on any string instrument.
 While there are more chords than your standard beginner songs, it helps a lot that the tempo is a very relaxed 72 BPM.
 You can strum it like any other beginner.
 Or you can impress the one you are courting with an excellent arpeggio.
 Regardless of how you want to play this song, expect that it will only be the most beautiful melody you’ll ever hear.

 This 1961 Elvis Presley hit is perfect for serenading someone.
-I have friends who have fallen for each other when the guy played this piece to the girl.
-I’m not saying that it will work on your case.
+I have friends who fell for each other when the guy played this piece to the girl.
+I’m not saying that it will work in your case.
 What I’m saying is that there’s no harm when you try.
-If the girl doesn’t budge, at least you’ve given her one of the most beautiful gifts you can give – your guitar playing skills.
+If the girl doesn’t budge, at least you’ve given her one of the most beautiful gifts you can give; your guitar-playing skills.

 Album | You are My Sunshine |